ibm-cloud-docs/containers/cluster-create-classic.md

 Kubernetes clusters can be created created with a public only or both a public and private service endpoint.
 Public service endpoints can't be disabled.
 Therefore, you can't convert a public Kubernetes cluster to a private one.
 If you want to create a Classic cluster with a private service endpoint enabled, you must [enable VRF](/docs/account?topic=account-vrf-service-endpoint&interface=ui#vrf) & [service endpoints](/docs/account?topic=account-vrf-service-endpoint&interface=ui#service-endpoint).
 If you want a private-only cluster, consider creating a VPC cluster.
 {: important}

-If you want to enable a trusted profile for your cluster, make sure you have created one in your account.
+If you want to enable a trusted profile for your cluster, make sure that you have created one in your account.
 See [Configuring a trusted profile](/docs/containers?topic=containers-configure-trusted-profile&interface=ui) for more information.

 ## Creating a classic cluster in the console